telerik/fiddler-everywhere-docs/inspect-traffic/overview-insights.md

 - **Server Done Response**&mdash;A timestamp that indicates when the server finished sending the request.

 - **Client Begin Response**&mdash;A timestamp that indicates when the client app received the response.
+This is a Fiddler-specific timestamp.

 - **Client Done Response**&mdash;A timestamp that indicates when the client finished processing the response.
+This is a Fiddler-specific timestamp.

 Additionally, all sessions that use **CONNECT** method have the following timestamps:

 - **Client Connected**&mdash;A timestamp that indicates when the client app established a CONNECT session.
+This is a Fiddler-specific timestamp.

 - **Server Connected**&mdash;A timestamp that indicates when the server established a CONNECT session.

 - **Server Handshake**&mdash;A timestamp that indicates when the server confirmed or refused the TLS handshake.

+### Fiddler-Specific Timings

+Some of the events visualized in the timeline are entirely related to Fiddler features like proxy determination, certificate retrieval, or executing custom rules for traffic modification.
+The following list represents all timings connected to a Fiddler-related application logic.

+- **Connect Rules**&mdash;The time needed for the Fiddler application to execute a rule related to a CONNECT session.

+- **Establish Connection**&mdash;The time needed to create the connection with the server (during a CONNECT session).

+- **Retrieve Certificate**&mdash;The time Fiddler takes to obtain the certificate (during a CONNECT session).

+- **Client Handshake**&mdash;The time Fiddler takes to complete the handshake with the client/server (during a CONNECT session).

+- **Stalled**&mdash;The time between the actual client request and its execution in Fiddler.

+- **Receive**&mdash;Tthe time Fiddler takes to receive the request.

+- **Request Rules**&mdash;The time Fiddler takes to execute a rule that modifies HTTP request.

+- **Breakpoint**&mdash;The time Fiddler takes during an explicitly created breakpoint that pauses an HTTP request.

+- **Response Header Rules**&mdash;The time Fiddler takes to execute a rule that modifies HTTP response headers.

+- **Response Rules**&mdash;The time Fiddler takes to execute a rule that modifies HTTP response.

+- **Breakpoint**&mdash;The time Fiddler takes during an explicitly created breakpoint that pauses an HTTP response.

+- **Transfer**&mdash;The time Fiddler takes during an explicitly created breakpoint.

+- **TTFB**&mdash;The time to First Byte (TTFB) measures the moment a client app makes a request to a server to the time the client app receives the first byte of data from the server.

+- **TTLB**&mdash;The time to Last Byte (TTLB) measures the delay between the request sent by the client app and the receiving of the last byte of the related response.

+- **Total time without Fiddler**&mdash;The total time that the HTTP session took without the Fiddler-specific events (like rules, breakpoints, CONNECT-related events, etc.).

 ## Sizes